How can we work together in new ways to improve life for our children?

 It’s clear that we need to do something different.
 So, we developed agreements to challenge our assumptions and guide our work.

-We developed a governing structure that prioritizes equity, policy and systems change, replicability and scalability, and demonstrating success.
+We developed a governing structure that prioritizes equity, policy and systems change, replicability and scalability, and demonstrated success.
 We seek to address the root causes of health and education disparities.

-We also agreed to adopt an approach that is asset and strengths-based; student-focused and multigenerational; starts early and focuses on youth from prenatal to age eight; ensures that leadership matters; complements existing state and regional initiatives in early learning, education and healthcare; and creates a sense of place and community.
+We also agreed to adopt an approach that is asset and strengths-based; student-focused and multigenerational; starts early and focuses on youth from prenatal to age eight; ensures that leadership matters; complements existing state and regional initiatives in early learning, education and healthcare; and creates a sense of community and place.
 Parents, families and communities must be involved in informing the goals of our fund.

-These aspirations will guide us as we move beyond our siloes to work together.
+These aspirations guide us as we move beyond our siloes to work together.

-Our partners continue to discuss ways to invest their collective resources.
-Our initial analysis of the health and education landscape demonstrated the need to invest in supporting and assessing parent, child, family and community resilience across all of our sectors.
+Our initial analysis of the healthcare, early learning and education landscape demonstrated the need to invest in assessing and supporting parent, child, family and community resilience across all our sectors.

-Together, we seek to impact change by supporting the following key outcomes:
+Together, we seek to create change by supporting the following key outcomes:

 Resiliency: Resiliency is commonly defined as the ability to “bounce back” in the wake of significant change and trauma.
-The Health and Education Fund is interested in partnering to deploy strategies that increase community and individual resiliency in overcoming adverse childhood experiences and reversing the impacts of trauma.
+The Health & Education Fund is interested in supporting strategies that increase community and individual resiliency in overcoming adverse childhood experiences and reversing the effects of trauma.

-Self-Efficacy/Self-Advocacy and Self-Determination: Self-efficacy is defined as one's belief in one's ability to succeed in specific situations or accomplish a task; self-advocacy is defined as the ability to speak and act on behalf of one’s self and is an important skill for students and families trying to navigate institutions; and self-determination is the process of taking control and making decisions that affect one’s life.
+Self-Efficacy/Self-Advocacy and Self-Determination: Self-efficacy is defined as one’s belief in one’s ability to succeed in specific situations or to accomplish a task.
+Self-advocacy is defined as the ability to speak and act on behalf of one’s self.
+It is an important skill for students and families trying to navigate institutions.
+Self-determination is the process of taking control and making decisions that affect one’s own life.

-To meet these outcomes, we will utilize a multifaceted investment strategy, which will include investments in:
+To meet these outcomes, we will invest in: